Black Friday and Cyber Monday online retail stats from 2013 to 2019.

 Countdown Timers and Black Friday

 To show this, we studied clients in the both before and during Black Friday 2018.
-These retailer were using countdown timers, some in cart recovery emails, others in on-site messages.
+These retailers were using countdown timers, some in cart recovery and cross-sell emails, others in on-site messages.

 Across the clients we studied, the results proved the value of using countdown timers: